lewishowles/components/src/components/display/user-avatars/user-avatars.md

 - If no initials are provided, they will be generated from the name.
 - If no avatar is provided, the initials will be shown.
 - Without a name or initials, no tooltip is included.
+- If an avatar is provided, but fails to load, the user will fall back to the initials if possible.

 ### `shape`